-Canon 40D versus Canon T6i
+Canon 40D vs T6i

-The Canon EOS 40D and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were revealed to the public, respectively, in August 2007 and February 2015.
+The Canon EOS 40D and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were announced, respectively, in August 2007 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 40D has a resolution of 10.1 megapixel, whereas the T6i provides 24 MP.
+The 40D has a resolution of 10.1 megapixels, whereas the T6i provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6i is notably smaller (15 percent) than the Canon 40D.
 Moreover, the T6i is markedly lighter (32 percent) than the 40D.
 In this context, it is worth noting that neither the 40D nor the T6i are weather-sealed.